Other Essential Housing Information

 - Any furnishings (such as chairs, settees and beds) that the landlord provides under the tenancy must be capable of being used safely for the purpose for which they are designed.
 One thing that this will mean is that they meet fire retardant standards.

-- The property must have a way (such as smoke alarms wired to the mains electricity supply - not battery powered) of detecting fires and for giving warning in the event of a fire or suspected fire.
+- The property must have a way (such as smoke alarms wired to the mains electricity supply or tamper proof long-life lithium battery alarms) of detecting fires and for giving warning in the event of a fire or suspected fire.
 (The Scottish Government guidance on this is found at https://www.gov.scot/publications/fire-safety-guidance-private-rented-properties/)

 - The property must have a way to warn if carbon monoxide is present in a concentration that is dangerous for people.
 (The Scottish Government guidance on this is found at https://www.gov.scot/publications/carbon-monoxide-alarms-in-private-rented-properties-guidance/)